codastic/react-positioning-portal/README.md

 - `onShouldClose?: () => void`:

-  Called if `PortalContentRenderProps.close` gets called, by clicking outside the portal content (in case `closeOnOutsideClick` is true) or if `closeOnKeyDown` returns true.
+  This gets called if `PortalContentRenderProps.close` gets called, by clicking outside the portal content (in case `closeOnOutsideClick` is true) or if `closeOnKeyDown` returns true.

 - `closeOnOutsideClick?: boolean`: (default: `true`)